Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Basics and Motivations

 \end{theorem} According to \ref{eqn:KKT1} and \ref{eqn:KKT2}, we define 4 index sets:

 which imply that

-Thus, we call the $j^{th}$ feature \emph{inactive} if $j\in\calF$.
+Thus, we call the $j$-th feature \emph{inactive} if $j\in\calF$.
 The samples in $\calE$ are the so-called support vectors and we call the samples in $\calR$ and $\calL$ \emph{inactive} samples.

-Suppose that we are given subsets of $\calF$, $\calR$, and $\calL$, then by (\ref{screening-rule-origin}), we can see that many coefficients of $\w^*(\alpha, \beta)$ and $\thetab^*(\alpha, \beta)$ are known.
-Thus, we may have much less unknowns to solve and the problem size can be dramatically reduced.
+Suppose that we are given subsets of $\calF$, $\calR$, and $\calL$.
+Then by the rules in (\ref{screening-rule-origin}), we can see that many coefficients of $\w^*(\alpha, \beta)$ and $\thetab^*(\alpha, \beta)$ are known.
+Thus, we may have much fewer unknowns to solve and the problem size can be dramatically reduced.
 We formalize this idea in Lemma \ref{lemma:dual-scaled}.

-\begin{lemma} Given index sets $\hat{\calF}\subseteq \calF, \hat{\calR} \subseteq \calR$, and $ \hat{\calL}\subseteq \calL$, the followings hold\\ $\rm{(i):}$ $[\w^*(\alpha, \beta)]_{\hat{\calF}}=0$, $[\theta^*(\alpha, \beta)]_{\hat{\calR}} = 0$, $[\theta^*(\alpha, \beta)]_{\hat{\calL}} = 1$.\\ $\rm{(ii):}$ Let $\hat{\calD} = \hat{\calR}\cup \hat{\calL}$, $\hat{\G}_{1} ={}_{\hat{\calF}^c} [\Xb]_{\hat{\calD}^c}$, and $\hat{\G}_2 = {}_{\hat{\calF}^c} [\Xb]_{\hat{\calL}}$, where $\hat{\calF}^c=[p]\setminus\hat{\calF}$, $\hat{\calD}^c=[n]\setminus\hat{\calD}$, and $\hat{\calL}^c=[n]\setminus\hat{\calL}$.
+\begin{lemma} Given index sets $\hat{\calF}\subseteq \calF, \hat{\calR} \subseteq \calR$, and $ \hat{\calL}\subseteq \calL$, the followings hold:\\ $\rm{(i)}$ $[\w^*(\alpha, \beta)]_{\hat{\calF}}=0$, $[\theta^*(\alpha, \beta)]_{\hat{\calR}} = 0$, $[\theta^*(\alpha, \beta)]_{\hat{\calL}} = 1$;\\ $\rm{(ii)}$ let $\hat{\calD} = \hat{\calR}\cup \hat{\calL}$, $\hat{\G}_{1} ={}_{\hat{\calF}^c} [\Xb]_{\hat{\calD}^c}$, and $\hat{\G}_2 = {}_{\hat{\calF}^c} [\Xb]_{\hat{\calL}}$, where $\hat{\calF}^c=[p]\setminus\hat{\calF}$, $\hat{\calD}^c=[n]\setminus\hat{\calD}$, and $\hat{\calL}^c=[n]\setminus\hat{\calL}$.
 Then, $[\theta^*(\alpha, \beta)]_{\hat{\calD}^c}$ solves the following scaled dual problem:

-$\rm{(iii):}$ Suppose that $\theta^*(\alpha,\beta)$ is known.
-Then,
+$\rm{(iii)}$ suppose that $\theta^*(\alpha,\beta)$ is known, then,